mahoutukaisali/GreenOps-Tracker/README.md

 $ git clone
 ```

-### Step 3: Modify the cloned source code to suit your Linux environments
+### Step 3: Modify the cloned source code to suit your environments
 Open `inventory.yml` file and edit IP addresses and `sudo password`.
 Below is the current file contents.
 You can replace `192.168.57.10/192.168.57.11` with your pcp server's IP and replace `ansible_become_pass: changeme` with your `sudo password`.
 ```
 ---